Policy and Procedure #620.0, Community Involvement Hours

 2. ensure that parents and supervisors of their community involvement activities receive a copy of the Community Involvement Guide;

-3. select community involvement activities from the Board’s list of approved activities, in consultation with parents if they are under the age of 18 years;
+3. select community involvement activities from the Board’s list of approved activities, in consultation with families if they are under the age of 18 years;

 4. confirm that the community involvement activity selected is not on the list of ineligible activities;

-5. obtain written approval from their school principal for a community involvement activity that is not on the list of approved activities; and
+5. must obtain pre approval from their guidance for a community involvement activity that is not on the list of approved activities; and

-6. complete and submit a Notification and Completion of Planned Community Involvement Activities form to the guidance office.
+6. complete and submit a Notification and Completion of Planned Community Involvement Form to the guidance office.

 1. receive information about the Community Involvement hours from students;